intersystems-community/iris-google-run-deploy-template/README.md

 [Read more about folder setup for InterSystems ObjectScript](https://community.intersystems.com/post/simplified-objectscript-source-folder-structure-package-manager)

 The script in Installer.cls will import everything you place under /src into IRIS.

-## What's inside the repository

-### Dockerfile

-The simplest dockerfile which starts IRIS and imports code from /src folder into it.
-Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.

 ### .vscode/settings.json